 We provide these marginalized families the ability to keep their children in school, off the streets, and out of the fields.
 Our results thus far demonstrate that this program is very effective.

 Through the Back to School program, in partnership with the School for Inclusive Education in Recas, we provide for the basic needs of hundreds of children, providing for food, school supplies, clothes, shoes, and personal hygiene products.
-These necessary items help prevent school drop-out and child abandonment, a widespread situation in poor, rural areas--especially for the native Roma families (also known as "Gypsies").
+These necessary items help prevent school drop-out and child abandonment, a widespread situation in poor, rural areas--especially for the native Roma (gypsy) families (also k.

-Deborah House provides a unique and critically needed refuge for girls rescued from traffickers or severe abuse, providing counseling and a healing sanctuary where past hurt is replaced by future hope.
+Deborah House provides a unique and critically needed refuge for girls rescued from trafficking or severe abuse.
+Deborah House provides counseling and a healing sanctuary where past hurt is replaced by future hope.

-The girls arrive at Deborah House with the same unsmiling, vacant stare, their eyes dull and lifeless.
-Because their childhood innocence has been brutally stolen by adults, they are broken, hurt with no hope, no sense of self-worth.
+The girls arrive at Deborah House with the unsmiling, vacant stare, their eyes dull and lifeless.
+Because their childhood has been brutally stolen by adults, the girls are broken, with no hope and no sense of self-worth.

 At Deborah House they find joy, hope, peace, and love to replace the trauma from abuse, abandonment, and pain.

-Aspirations provides the bridge to full recovery from Deborah House to independent adulthood with continuing therapy, education, and vital social and vocational skills.
+Aspirations is the bridge to full recovery from Deborah House to independent adulthood with continuing therapy, education, and vital social and vocational skills.

-In addtion, the Harmony Bible study and music program works in juvenile prisons to bring the transformational love of Christ to those confined there, seeking to provide them hope for a new beginning upon release from incarceration.
+In addtion, the Harmony Bible study and music program works in Romania's largest juvenile prison to bring the transformational love of Christ to those confined there, seeking to provide them hope for a new beginning upon release from incarceration.

-Then, the National Christian Mentoring Program is the gateway to a new life upon the juvenile's release from prison by providing a mentor for ongoing discipleship and encouragement, as well as a guide to seeking training in necessary job skills, and ultimately employment.
+The National Christian Mentoring Program is the gateway to a new life upon the juvenile's release from prison.
+The program provides a mentor for ongoing discipleship and encouragement, as well as a guide to seeking training in necessary job skills, and ultimately employment.
 This program not only provides hope for a future, but is also a ministry of prevention: preventing recidivism.